coax/websitepanel-metro-theme/README.md

 Ready to install this theme in your WebsitePanel?
 Firstly, make note this project is under development, so not all pages are redesigned.
 Secondly, you'll need modern browser IE 11+, Firefox, Chrome or Opera to display CSS3 properly.

 Download the theme in ZIP - you'll see "Download ZIP" button in lower right corner.
-After you've downloaded the theme, unpack it and copy to your WebsitePanel Portal installation dir (eg. C:\WebsitePanel\Portal\) and overwrite directories when prompted.
+After you've downloaded the theme, unpack it and copy to your WebsitePanel Portal installation dir (eg. "C:\WebsitePanel\Portal\") and overwrite directories when prompted.

 A IIS restart is recommended so you release cached copy of WSP and have Metro theme in drop-down at login page.